personalize-staging-org/boxever-configurations/Web Experiences/Blueprints/alert-bar/README.md

 ```

 ### Javascript
+The following is an example of the Javascript you can use to create an alert bar:
 ```js
 // Adds a unique variant identifier to CSS when deployed to ensure CSS does not impact styling of other elements. var compiledCSS = Boxever.templating.compile(variant.assets.css)(variant);